How To Fly With A Baby

 How to Fly With A Baby – Step by Step

 - Research your airline: Find out what your airline provides so you know what is available on board your flight.
 This information is usually tucked away on an airline website.
 However to make things a bit easier for you, I list all of the airline bassinet sizes, the entertainment and provisions on board, as well as individual airline reviews and how to request baby meals if available.
+If flying with a newborn, make sure your baby is old enough to fly.

 - Decide whether you need your travel system, a travel stroller or car seat with you when flying with an infant.
 If you have purchased a seat for your baby and/or intend to use your car seat abroad, check the country’s regulations as not all car seats are legal in other places – you may have packed an extra bulky item which can’t be used.
 Car seats and strollers can usually both be brought for free in addition to your normal luggage allowance.